zoiteki/shiren-1/content/other/differences.md

 #### Damage Calculations

 The damage Calculations are different.
+In terms of calculating damage on a 0 defense target, the games seem to be roughly equivalent.

-In SFC, Shield Strength was valued higher as the damage calculation appeared to have an expoential relationship with the damage you receive, and after a point Sword Strength starts to plateau.
+In Shiren SFC, Defense / Shield Strength had an exponential relationship with the damage

-In the DS version, the Sword Strength / Shield Strength relationship largely seems to be linearly proportional to the damage output.
+DMG = ATK*(15/16)^DEF

+In Shiren DS, it **feels** less pronounced, almost linear (I don't have extensive knowledge so I'm not sure).

 #### New Items

-New Items